 The Ashokan laws were also portrayed on the puppetry.
 Stick puppets were used to play out in the Indian epics like the Mahabharata and the Bala-Ramayana.
 Even the Natyashastra and the Kamasutra explain puppetry in some aspect.
 The origin of Puppetry is developed from the Latin word Pupa meaning a doll.
 The initial reference to the art of Indian puppetry is found in Tamil classic the Silappadikaaram which was written around the 1st or 2nd century B.C.

 There are four types of Indian Puppetry and these are glove puppetry, rod puppetry, shadow puppetry and string puppetry.
 Their categorization are based on different ways of direction of puppets.

-: Rod puppets are an expansion of glove-puppets, although frequently supported and manipulated by rods from below.
+Rod Puppetry: Rod puppets are an expansion of glove-puppets, although frequently supported and manipulated by rods from below.
 The rod puppets are controlled by the rods of a variety of types and sizes.
 These puppets have mainly three joints.
 The heads which is maintained by the main rod is connected to the neck and both the hands are attached to the rods that are joined by the side of the shoulders.
-The major holding rod which holds the puppet might be hidden by a shawl or costume
+The major holding rod which holds the puppet might be hidden by a shawl or costume of the puppet.

 Themes of Indian Puppetry

 Generally the epic stories are used as the themes of the puppet shows and these are manipulated by the strings.
 The puppets are decorated with vegetable colours, which are locally accessible.
 The operators or the Sutradars stand straight behind the puppets on the stage leaving the stage wings free for the passage of puppets.
 The peeping from a bamboo with rubber band is tied between the two strips.

 Following are the Popular Indian states of Indian Puppetry: